MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/fares-v2.md

 - The `transfer_count` is set to `-1` since there is no limit on the number of transfers permitted
 - The `duration_limit` is set to `5400` seconds,  which is equivalent to 90 minutes
 - The `duration_limit_type` is set to `1` since the transfer time starts when the rider departs on any route in the `core_local_one_way_trip` fare leg and ends when they depart on a different fare leg.
-- The `fare_transfer_type` is set to `0` since riders only pay for the first fare only.
+- The `fare_transfer_type` is set to `0` since riders only pay for the first fare.
 There is no transfer fee or a second fare for transferring within the 90 minute window.
-Hence, the cost can be modeled as the sum of the first fare and the sums of the transfer fees.
+Hence, the cost can be modeled as the sum of the first fare and the sum of the transfer fees.
 - The `transfer_count` is set to `-1` as the rider can transfer an unlimited number of times within the 90 minute `duration_limit` window.

 After defining the fare, creating the appropriate `fare_leg_rule`, and defining the `fare_transfer_rule`,  you can see the $2.00 USD `core_local_oneway_fare` appear in trip planners.
 Here is an example from Transit: